Skip to main content

 • If your company manages Copilot centrally, ask the Enterprise Owner to complete the connection.

-A 404 Not Found usually means one of these things:
+A 404 on the billing/seats endpoint usually means one of the following:

 • GitHub Copilot Business or Copilot Enterprise is not enabled for that organization.